Maximiliane-K/lyrical-pop-quiz/README.md

 ### **Typography**

-The Fonts used is [Bungee](https://fonts.google.com/specimen/Bungee) and [Martel](https://fonts.google.com/specimen/Martel).
+The Fonts used are [Bungee](https://fonts.google.com/specimen/Bungee) and [Martel](https://fonts.google.com/specimen/Martel).
 Bungee is a typeface that celebrates the urban sign.
 Martel is a libre font development project.
 Bungee being bold and round reminded me of somehting playfull and comic-like.
 This is why I choose the font.
 I used Martel on the rules page to make it more readable and underline the less playful information.

 ## **Features**